MadameSolette/Stylus/eiszeit-manager.de/README.md

 </p>

 # Installation:
- - Create a new Style in Stylus;
+ - Create a new style in Stylus;
  - Give the new style a name;

 ## For the dark-main.css follow these steps:
- - Copy & paste the <a href="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/dark-main.css">dark-main.css</a> code in the stylus Code 1 window;
+ - Copy & paste the <a href="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/dark-main.css">dark-main.css</a> code in the stylus <b>Code 1</b> window;
  - Make sure you assign the two specific URL's to the style:
 ```
 Applies to:        URL                       https://www.eiszeit-manager.de/